List of Doctor Who episodes (2005–2025)

 Six actors have led the revived era of Doctor Who.
 Top: Christopher Eccleston, David Tennant, Matt Smith.
 Bottom: Peter Capaldi, Jodie Whittaker, Ncuti Gatwa.

 Doctor Who is a British science fiction television programme produced by the BBC.
 Having ceased broadcasting in 1989, it resumed in 2005.
 The 2005 revival traded the earlier multi-episode serial format of the original series for a run of self-contained episodes, interspersed with occasional multi-part stories and structured into loose story arcs.

 Doctor Who depicts the adventures of an extraterrestrial being called the Doctor, part of a humanoid species called Time Lords.
 The Doctor travels in the universe and in time using a time travelling spaceship called the TARDIS, which externally appears as a British police box.
 While travelling, typically with companions, the Doctor works to save lives and liberate oppressed peoples by combating various enemies.
-The Doctor has been played by various actors; the transition between actors is written into the plot with the concept of regeneration, a plot device in which a Time Lord's cells regenerated when they are fatally injured and they are reincarnated into a different body.
+The Doctor has been played by various actors; the transition between actors is written into the plot with the concept of regeneration, a plot device in which a Time Lord's cells regenerated when they are fatally injured or weakened from old age and they are reincarnated into a different body.
 Each actor's distinct portrayal represents different stages in the Doctor's life and, together, they form a single lifetime and narrative.

 Six actors have led the revived series in the role of the Doctor under three showrunners, beginning with Christopher Eccleston as the Ninth Doctor and Russell T Davies as showrunner.
 Eccleston departed the role after the first series, succeeded by David Tennant as the Tenth Doctor, who played the role for three regular series.
 Tennant and Davies departed following a series of specials, replaced by Matt Smith as the Eleventh Doctor and Steven Moffat as showrunner, respectively.
 Smith portrayed the character for three series, leaving after the 2013 specials.
 Peter Capaldi took over the role for three series as the Twelfth Doctor; he and Moffat departed following the 2017 Christmas special.
 Capaldi was replaced by Jodie Whittaker, the first woman to play the role, as the Thirteenth Doctor; Chris Chibnall became showrunner.
 After three series, Whittaker and Chibnall left at the end of the 2022 specials, and Davies returned for a second term as showrunner.
-Tennant returned as the Fourteenth Doctor in the 60th anniversary specials, succeeded by Ncuti Gatwa as the Fifteenth Doctor, who headlined the series from 2024 to 2025.
-At the end of the fifteenth series, he regenerated into a form resembling Rose Tyler, portrayed by Billie Piper.
+Tennant returned as the Fourteenth Doctor in the 60th anniversary specials, succeeded by Ncuti Gatwa, who headlined the series as the Fifteenth Doctor from 2023 to 2025.
+At the end of the fifteenth series in 2025, Gatwa's second series in the role, the Fifteenth Doctor regenerated into a form resembling Rose Tyler, portrayed by Billie Piper, and Davies departed.
+The programme was put out to competitive tender in 2026.